-This document has minimal information about the actions of SDSPs. general the SDSP is out of scope of this document.
+This document has minimal information about the actions of SDSPs.
+In general the SDSP is out of scope of this document.
 That said, the SDSPs should not simply proxy B-RID messages to the UTM(s).
 They should perform some minimal level of filtering and content checking before forwarding those messages that pass these tests in a secure manner to the UTM(s).

 The SDSPs are also capable of maintaining a monitoring map, based on location of active Finders.
-UTMs may use this information to notify authorized observers of where this is and there is not monitoring coverage.
+UTMs may use this information to notify authorized observers of where there is and there is not monitoring coverage.
 They may also use this information of where to place proactive monitoring coverage.

 An SDSP SHOULD only forward Authenticated B-RID messages like those defined in [tmrid-auth] to the UTM(s).
 Further, the SDSP SHOULD validate the Remote ID (RID) and the Authentication signature before forwarding anything from the UA.
+The SDSP MAY forward all B-RID messages to the UTM, leaving all decision making on B-RID messages veracity to the UTM.

 When 3 or more Finders are reporting to an SDSP on a specific UA, the SDSP is in a unique position to perform multilateration on these messages and compute the Finder's view of the UA location to compare with the UA Location/Vector messages.
 This check against the UA's location claims is both a validation on the UA's reliability as well as the trustworthiness of the Finders.
 Other than providing data to allow for multilateration, this SDSP feature is out of scope of this document.
+This function is limited by the location accuracy for both the Finders and UA.